contractautomataproject/tictactoe/README.md

 java -jar tictactoeBuildStrategy-0.0.1-SNAPSHOT-jar-with-dependencies.jar
 ```

-Otherwise, clone the repository and see below for information on the classes.
+Otherwise, clone the repository and see below for information about the classes.

 ### Classes